-The Challenger Division of Little League was established in 1989 as a separate division of Little League to enable boys and girls with physical and mental challenges to enjoy the game of baseball along with the millions of other children who participate in this sport worldwide.
+The Challenger division enables boys and girls with physical and mental challenges to enjoy the game of baseball, along with the millions of other children who participate in this sport worldwide.
+Little League established the Challenger Division as a separate division in 1989.
 Today, more than 30,000 children participate in more than 900 Challenger Divisions worldwide.

 Starting age is 4 or 5 years old and Cupertino Little League welcomes Challenger players of ALL ages.
 Older Challenger players can also play in the Senior Challenger Division (there is no upper age limit for this division).
 Games are played on Sundays throughout the regular season.